PSL-HUJI/GEE_Chickpea/README.md

 ## Overview
 This project contains a Google Earth Engine (GEE) script to serve as an example to create a field crops app that will:
-1. Mechanistically model growth using Sentinel-2 satellite data and AgERA5 climate data using simple conservative relationships.
+1. Mechanistically model growth (above ground biomass and grain weight) using Sentinel-2 satellite data and AgERA5 climate data implementing simple conservative relationships.
-2. Empirical forecasting Grain Yield using GEE pre-trained random forest model.
+2. Empirical forecasting Grain Yield using GEE empirical random forest model.

 #### Notes
 The mechanistic model relies on the availability of Sentinel-2 clear imagery and AgERA5 data on GEE.
 While Sentinel-2 is updated almost in real-time, AgERA5 data has a delay of approximately seven days.
 The forecast model relies on the availability of Sentinel-2 clear imagery.